extrapixel/gif-animation/README.md

 # gifAnimation processing library

 GifAnimation is a [Processing][1] library to play and export GIF animations.
+Original code by [Patrick Meister][5] .
 The GIFEncoder &amp; GIFDecoder classes were written by [Kevin Weiner][2].
 Please see the separate copyright notice in the headers of the GifDecoder &amp; GifEncoder classes.
+Processing 3.x port by [Jerome Saint-Clair][3]

 ## DOWNLOAD

-[gifAnimation.zip][3] (compatible with Processing 1.x and 2.x)
+[GifAnimation.zip][4] (compatible with Processing 3.x)

 ##  INSTALLATION:
-### Processing 1.x
+### Processing 3.x
 Download and unzip the gifAnimation.zip and copy the gifAnimation-folder into your processing libraries folder.
-### Processing 2.x
-Same as Processing 1.x **OR** use the built-in library-browser in the IDE

 ## USAGE:

 Besides this reference, there are basic examples included in the download.
-There's also an [online example][4].
 To use gifAnimation library, you need to import it into your sketch by using the menu or typing

 ```java